-The Herschends quickly set about recreating their successful Missouri park in the mountains of Tennessee, rebranding it Silver Dollar City and recreating some of the other park’s most popular elements, including the first indoor roller coaster Fire in the Hole.
+Before the days of Dollywood as we know it, in 1976, Herschend Family Entertainment purchased what was then Goldrush Junction in Pigeon Forge, Tennessee.
+The Herschends quickly set about recreating their successful Missouri park in the Smokies.
+Soon, the Pigeon Forge theme park was rebranded as Silver Dollar City and built some of the other park’s most popular elements.
+This included the indoor roller coaster Blazing Fury which was quite similar to its Missouri counterpart, Fire in the Hole.

 Into the void stepped outlaws like Frank and Jesse James.
-Guerrilla warfare, known as Bushwhacking, raged as disputes over land were settled with fighting and murder.
-In the 20 years after the war, 40 murders were reported in Taney County.
+Guerrilla warfare, known as Bushwhacking, raged as disputes over land were settled with fighting.

-Into this wild west in the Ozarks stepped Nat.
-N. Kinney, a silver-tongued outsider who arrived with his family and swiftly placed his 6-foot-6, 300-lb self on the front line of an effort to curb the anarchy.
+Into this wild west in the Ozarks stepped a man named Nat.
+N. Kinney, a silver-tongued outsider who swiftly placed his 6-foot-6, 300-lb self on the front line of an effort to curb the anarchy.

-Kinney and 12 others formed a vigilante group with an eye toward cutting down the murdering, thieving and general crimes running rampant.
+Kinney and 12 others formed a vigilante group.
+The intention was to cut down the thieving and pillaging running rampant.

-They called themselves the Citizen Committee and The Law and Order League, but the townspeople christened them the Bald Knobbers because they held their “secret” meetings atop a mountain bald, to keep a lookout for spies.
+However, the townspeople christened them Bald Knobbers because they held their “secret” meetings atop a mountain bald to keep a lookout for spies.

 What is a Bald Knobber?

-The Bald Knobbers initially wore a kerchief over their face, but graduated to truly insane full face hoods with devil horns and holes cut out for eyes and mouths.
+The Bald Knobbers were members of the vigilante group.
+They initially wore a kerchief over their face and eventually graduated to odd-looking full-face hoods with horns and holes cut out for eyes and mouths.

-Perhaps unsurprisingly, with great power and plausible deniability created by the hoods, the Bald Knobbers quickly grew in number, losing sight of the original purpose.
+Perhaps unsurprisingly, the Bald Knobbers quickly grew in number, and the group lost sight of its original purpose.

-Soon the Bald Knobbers weren’t simply driving out outlaws, they were driving out the competition and serving as a lawless gang themselves, giving rise to the loosely knit organization known as the anti-Bald Knobbers.
+Soon the Bald Knobbers weren’t simply driving out outlaws.
+They were driving out the competition and serving as a lawless group themselves, giving rise to the loosely knit organization known as the anti-Bald Knobbers.

-In 1886, the governor sent in people to calm things down and elicited a promise from Kinney to disband, which he did, but things had already gotten out of his control.
+In 1886, the governor sent in people to calm things down.
+As a result, a promise was elicited from Kinney to disband, which he did.
+But things had already gotten out of his control.

 Well, let’s connect a few dots.
-The Bald Knobbers originally operated in Taney County, Mo., which is home to Branson, the future location of Silver Dollar City.
+The Bald Knobbers originally operated in Taney County, Mo.
+This is home to Branson, the future location of Silver Dollar City.

 In addition, a giant cave, now known as Marvel Cave, was a known hideout for the group and is located in the amusement park.

-When creating the ride, the Silver Dollar City team used the story of Marmaros, a tiny mining town which had sprung up near the cave.
+When creating the ride, the Silver Dollar City team used the story of Marmaros, a tiny mining town that had sprung up near the cave.

-The town, which in addition to apparently harvesting bat guano from the cave, was designed to become a tourist mecca but failed in both mining and attracting tourists – unlike nearby Eureka Springs, whose economy was not based on bat droppings.
+The town, which in addition to apparently harvesting bat guano, was designed to become a tourist mecca.
+However, it failed in both mining and attracting tourists – unlike nearby Eureka Springs, whose economy was not based on bat droppings.

-When the town was destroyed by fire, many blamed the Bald Knobbers, which was not the worst guess.
-Others blamed a drunken fight at the tavern and others to outrage created when a Canadian businessman bought the cave.
+When the town of Marmaros was destroyed by fire, many blamed the Bald Knobbers.
+Honestly, this was not the worst guess.
+Others blamed a dispute at the tavern and others for outrage created when a Canadian businessman bought the cave.

-The ride designers leaned on the sketchy history and made the Bald Knobbers the arsonists, creating the first indoor roller coaster.
+The ride designers leaned on the sketchy history and made the Bald Knobbers the arsonists in the ride where the town is set ablaze.

-The Bald Knobbers remain an integral part of the Missouri ride today.
-They are blamed for setting the fire and are periodically stationed throughout the ride.
-Ride goers pass a Bald Knobbers camp and witness first hand a shootout between a trio of Bald Knobbers and a sheriff.
+The Bald Knobbers are blamed for setting the fire and are periodically stationed throughout the ride.

 So why aren’t there Bald Knobbers inside Dollywood’s Blazing Fury?

-In Pigeon Forge, however, you won’t hear the legend of the Bald Knobbers.
+In Pigeon Forge, you won’t hear the legend of the Bald Knobbers.

 In fact, you get no reference to how the fire started at all.

-But the similarities are uncanny.
-Instead of Molly saying she’s about to jump, and Luther telling her he’s got a weak back, you’ll hear a slightly different line in the parallel universe of Silver Dollar City:
+But the similarities between the two rides are uncanny.
+In Blazing Fury, Molly says she’s about to jump, and Luther tells her he’s got a weak back.
+In Missouri, you’ll hear a slightly different line in the parallel universe:

 “You come back in here and put on your pants!”